Document Type : Original Paper

 Department of Radiotherapy, Cipto Mangunkusumo General Hospital, Jakarta, 10430, Indonesia

 Introduction: This research is a preliminary study of the development of Artificial Intelligence (AI) as a conversion tool from the pixel value of Cine a-Si 1000 Electronic Portal Imaging Device (EPID) images to dose.
-It also investigates the relationship between the Monitor Unit (MU), dose rate, number of frames, and beam profile to facilitate further mathematical correction that must be added to create accurate dosimetry by Cine EPID images.
+It also investigates the relationship between the Monitor Unit (MU), dose rate, number of frames, and beam profile of Electronic Portal Imaging Device (EPID) images to facilitate further mathematical correction that must be added to create accurate dosimetry by Cine EPID images.

 Results: An AI model based on Convolutional Neural Network (CNN) with 6 layers has been successfully created that can convert EPID pixel values into dose distribution without any mathematical correction.
 The best results from validation with a gamma index of 3%/3mm compared to TPS calculations reached 92.40% ±28.14%.